documentcloud/help_center/_help/search_documents.md

 Wildcard searches enable you to query for incomplete keywords.
 For example, a search of `"J* Brown"` will match both `"Jerry Brown"` and `"John Brown"`.

 ![search wildcard](./images/search_documents/wildcard.png)
-## Searching by Built-in Metadata Field
+## Metadata Fields

-**In addition to the above, you can use a whole host of filters to further refine your document searches.** You can filter documents by title, source, access, description, and more.
+**In addition to the special queries detailed above, you can use a host of metadata filters to further refine your document searches.** You can filter documents by title, source, access, description, and more.

-You may also use **multiple filters** at once, as seen below:
+You may use **multiple filters** at once, as seen below:
 ![search filters](./images/search_documents/search_documents1.png)

-#### Metadata Filters
+#### Default DocumentCloud Metadata Fields

-Below is a list of all the filters you may use and what they mean.
+Below is a list of all the default DocumentCloud metadata filters you may use and what they mean.

 **TERM**|**DESCRIPTION**
 :-----:|:-----: